Generic Name: golimumab

 Care should be taken when switching from one biologic product to another biologic product since overlapping biological activity may further increase the risk of infection.

-There have been post-marketing reports of pancytopenia, leukopenia, neutropenia, aplastic anemia, and thrombocytopenia in patients receiving TNF-blockers.
-In clinical studies, cases of pancytopenia, leukopenia, neutropenia, and thrombocytopenia have also occurred in Simponi Aria-treated patients.
+There have been reports of pancytopenia, leukopenia, neutropenia, agranulocytosis, aplastic anemia, and thrombocytopenia in patients receiving golimumab.
 Caution should be exercised when using TNF-blockers, including Simponi Aria, in patients who have or have had significant cytopenias.

 Patients treated with Simponi Aria may receive vaccinations, except for live vaccines.
-No data are available on the response to live vaccination or the risk of infection, or transmission of infection after the administration of live vaccines to patients receiving Simponi Aria.
+In patients receiving anti-TNF therapy, limited data are available on the response to live vaccination, or on the secondary transmission of infection by live vaccines.
+Use of live vaccines could result in clinical infections, including disseminated infections.

-In post-marketing experience, serious systemic hypersensitivity reactions (including anaphylactic reaction) have been reported following administration of the subcutaneous formulation of golimumab.
+In postmarketing experience, serious systemic hypersensitivity reactions (including anaphylaxis) have been reported following administration of the subcutaneous and intravenous formulations of golimumab including Simponi Aria.
+Hypersensitivity reactions including hives, pruritus, dyspnea, and nausea, were reported during infusion and generally within an hour after infusion.
 Some of these reactions occurred after the first administration of golimumab.
 If an anaphylactic or other serious allergic reaction occurs, administration of Simponi Aria should be discontinued immediately and appropriate therapy instituted.

 The most serious adverse reactions were: